akka/akka-samples/akka-sample-kafka-to-sharding-scala/README.md

 * `client` A gRPC client for interacting with the cluster
 * `kafka` A local Kafka server

-The sample demonstrates how the external shard allocation strategy can used so messages are processed locally.
+The sample demonstrates how the external shard allocation strategy can be used so messages are processed locally.

-The sample depends on a Kafka broker running locally on port `9092` with a topic with 128 partitions called `user-events.` [Kafka can be run in Docker](https://github.com/wurstmeister/kafka-docker) or run locally using the optional `kafka` project.
+The sample depends on a Kafka broker running locally on port `9092` with a topic with 128 partitions called `user-events`.
+[Kafka can be run in Docker](https://github.com/wurstmeister/kafka-docker) or run locally using the optional `kafka` project.

 * Run the local Kafka server.
 This project will also create the `user-events` topic.